 HOW IT WORKS

 This procedure removes fat, tissue and skin from the breasts, placing them in a higher position on the chest wall.
 The nipple and areola are moved to a higher position so as to improve appearance.
-Dr. Carney utilizes the vertical technique with a minimum incision, reducing or eliminating the incision under the breast.
+Dr. Carney utilizes the vertical technique with a minimum incision, reducing or removing the need for an incision under the breast.

 Keep activity levels to a minimum on the day following surgery.
 Normal exercise levels can resume as early as a week later and gradually increase over a six-week period.
 You may expect to return to work approximately two days after surgery.